Morbid – Meaning, Definition, and Explanation

 Detailed Description

 The term can be used both neutrally and slightly negatively.
 While "morbid" is sometimes understood as eerie or macabre, many also see it as an artistic form of expression that discovers beauty in the transient.
-Related terms and synonyms include macabre, somber, eerie, death-related, decayed, melancholic, or dark aesthetic.
+Related terms and synonyms include macabre, dark, eerie, death-related, decayed, melancholic, or dark aesthetic.

 Frequently Asked Questions (FAQ)